 As a director of marketing, there are many businesses you can work for both in and out of the sports industry.
 This remains true after earning a master’s in sports management, which may lead you to a career outside of sports, though still tied to the industry.

 For instance, some large corporations that advertise heavily with sports teams and leagues may have a sports marketing division.
+You can find sponsored schools below to help discover a sports management degree that fits your needs.

 List of 3 Sports Management Master’s Degrees: Marketing and Management Focus